opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 1. Carry out your research on your machine using [JupyterLab](https://jupyter.org/).
 2. Once you have finished your research, produce a notebook that clearly illustrates the results of your research with a comparison to baselines/benchmarks and acceptance criteria.
-Your notebook must be named as
-follows:
-*[naming convention missing]*
+The name of your notebook must contain the following: number (for ordering), your initials, short description, e.g. `01-jqp-initial-data-exploration`.
 3. In your local copy of the repository, create a branch using the following naming convention for the branch:
 *[naming convention missing]*